 TipOff is managed by a provider, InTouch Mobile, who will receive text messages, gather more information about the tip and share it with the school to enable us to use Board and school protocols to deal with the concern.
 Every sender's phone number is scrambled to preserve his or her anonymity.
-Students can share tips without the fear of reprisal, judgement or discovery.
+We expect this pilot will result in a safer school when our students can share tips without the fear of reprisal, judgement or discovery.